thesmokingrobot/11ty-no-style-please/posts/why-did-price-move-after-an-announcement-that-was-in-line-with-expectations.md

 question from friend in twitter dm

-"price moved big after an announcement that was expected; doesn't that mean the market hadn't priced it in right?"
+> "price moved big after an announcement that was expected; doesn't that mean the market hadn't priced it in right?"

 no. not necessarily.

 let's simplify to 3 possible outcomes.

-and pretend we can know the probability of it happening and what SPX would be worth in that case
+and let's pretend we can know the probability of it happening and what SPX would be worth in each case:

 \- expected (80% chance) - SPX worth $4000